-Some rules to help make your travel photography successful.
+Some tips to help make your travel photography successful.

-From selfies on our camera in our phone to landscapes on our full frame DSLR, photos are how we remember our trips.
+From selfies on our phone to landscapes on our full frame DSLR, photos are how we remember our trips.
 Whether we are taking casual snaps or on a organized photo tour, here are five rules to help you enjoy your time and bring home some meaningful photographs.

 My First Rule of Travel Photography: It’s Better to Get Something than Nothing